 - Creating a collaborative NET scientific community where researchers openly share resources, tools, and ideas.

 - Increasing the number of NET researchers focused on discovering breakthroughs in treatment

 Improving the lives of those with neuroendocrine cancer

-The NET Research Foundation is committed to improving the lives of patients, families, and caregivers affected by neuroendocrine cancer by providing information and educational resources.
+The Neuroendocrine Tumor Research Foundation is committed to improving the lives of patients, families, and caregivers affected by neuroendocrine cancer by providing information and educational resources.

 - Online resources to help newly diagnosed patients chart their course and practical information to help NET survivors live their best life.